-This makes a wonderful holiday-themed gift to add into any calendar.
+This makes a wonderful holiday-themed gift to add to any calendar.
 You can also pop in a note to say that you want to decorate the tree together.
 Like making your own decorations?
-Look online for some DIY-crafts.
+Look online for some DIY crafts.

 11. Mini Notepad